replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 To configure host path or NFS as a storage destination, see [Configuring a Host Path Storage Destination](snapshots-configuring-hostpath) and [Configuring an NFS Storage Destination](snapshots-configuring-nfs).

 :::note
-If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
-In these procedures, you use the kots CLI to install Velero and configure your initial storage destination in online environments.
-For more information about using the admin console to update storage settings, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
+For existing or embedded clusters where Velero is already installed, you can update your storage destination in the admin console.
+For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 ## Configure AWS Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination in online environments.
+In this procedure, you install Velero and configure an AWS storage destination in online environments.

 Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
 If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
 For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.